workarea-commerce/workarea/docs/source/articles/change-the-storefront-product-pricing-ui.html.md

 ## Markup

-The aforementioned class names are applied to the product pricing partial, which makes further use of the product price partial.
-The latter is supplied merely as an effort to DRY up the former, as the product pricing partial handles the many display conditions of the price.
+The aforementioned class names are applied to the product pricing partial, which handles the many display conditions of the price.
 The logical permutations are as follows:

 * if the product has only one price
   * and if the product should show a range of prices